CrazyIvan359/mqttany/README.md

 Allows you to control GPIO pins on single board computers.
 Supported boards:
 - Raspberry Pi - all up to 3B+ should work, but not all have been tested.
+- Odroid C1, C1+, C2, XU3, XU4, and N2.
+Not all have been tested.

 ### MCP230xx